chef/chef-web-docs/chef_master/source/azure_portal.rst

 #.
 For **Client Configuration File**, browse to the ``chef-repo/.chef/config.rb`` file and upload it through your web browser.

    .. note:: Because the ``.chef`` directory is considered a hidden directory, you may have to copy this file out to a non-hidden directory on disk before you can upload it through the open file dialog box.
-Also, the ``config.rb`` file must be correctly configured to communicate to the Chef server.
+Also, the ``config.rb`` file must be correctly configured to communicate to the Chef Infra Server.
 Specifically, it must have valid values for the following two settings: ``chef_server_url`` and ``validation_client_name``.

 #.
 Optional. `Use a run-list </run_lists.html>`__ to specify what should be run when the virtual machine is provisioned, such as using the run-list to provision a virtual machine with Internet Information Services (IIS).
 Use the ``iis`` cookbook and the default recipe to build a run-list.
 For example: